MarvJohnson/GitHubLearning/README.txt

-README files auto automatically displayed on the home page of the repository they belong to.
+README files are automatically displayed on the home page of the repository they belong to.